AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 You've just seen a short introduction on how to run a smart contract that is already included in Boilerplate.

-The next article will give you more complete smart contract and extra content on how to organize your code.
+The next article will give you more complete smart contract and extra content on how to organize your code and tests files.